buckaroo-it/Shopware_5/README.md

 # Shopware-plugin
-Repository containing the shopware plugin by Buckaroo
+Repository containing the Shopware plugin by Buckaroo